 We designed Slack to replace email inside your company and improve the way your teams work—no matter their location.
 Making the switch is easy (and here are our favorite reasons for doing so).
 Plus, many of your most critical email workflows map closely onto Slack.
 Let’s look at how you can not only re-create them but improve on them too.
+Are you brand-new to Slack?.

 Before diving in to the tips below, breeze through our Slack 101 tutorials.
 You’ll learn how to: